szabikr/szabi-space/content/projects/habit-tracker/refactoring-user-input-importer-v1.md

-## Refactoring User Input Importer (Intermediate Steps)
+# Refactoring User Input Importer in My Habit Tracker CLI (Intermediate Steps)

-This article is part of the main Refactoring User Input Importer article that you can find [here](https://szabi.space/projects/habit-tracker).
+This article is part of the main Refactoring User Input Importer article that you can find [here](https://szabi.space/blog/refactoring-user-input-importer-in-my-habit-tracker-cli).
 If you haven't read that, you should start reading it from there because this page contains only the intermediate steps between identifying the problem and the refined solution.

-### Writing new code
+## Writing new code

 I took the liberty to refactor these individual code blocks, make them simpler, reduce unnecessary abstractions and define them in the context of functions.
 Functions that have arguments with types and a return type.